Qualytics/userguide/docs/enrichment/create-enrichment-store.md

     - ![Screenshot](../assets/enrichment/create-new-enrichment.png){: style="height:350px"}

+* Configuring an Enrichment Store is a three-step process:

+    1. `Add an Enrichment store`:
+        1. *Ensure that the service account user has WRITE access to the data store*
+    2. Navigate to the main Data Store
+    3. Associate the Enrichment Data Store with it

 # List of supported Enrichment Stores

 *On the following links you can see how to setup each one of them.*